EkpoEsua/Django-For-Everyone/README.md

 * Use of Django ORM to create models, perform CRUD actions, and perform Databse migrations.
 * Use of Views and Templates.
 * Understanding and use of Django Class-based views.
+* Right techniques of dealing with forms and form data in Django.